 By Ian Gilson, PhD, CFA

-SUBSCRIBE TO ZACKS SMALL CAP RESEARCH to receive our articles and reports emailed directly to you each morning.
+Overall we have a positive outlook for increased revenue and declining expenses for 2017 and 2018.READ THE FULL RESEARCH REPORT HERESUBSCRIBE TO ZACKS SMALL CAP RESEARCH to receive our articles and reports emailed directly to you each morning.
 Please visit our website for additional information on Zacks SCR and to view our disclaimer.